Ch1satooo/Ch1satooo/README.md

 ## Hi there 👋, Welcome!

-My name is **Ziyi**, a newcomer learning programming.
+My name is **Ziyi**, a newcomer learning programming💖.

-- 🔭 I'm currently studying at the University of Melbourne💖.
+- 🔭 I'm currently studying at the University of Melbourne.
 - 📖 I’m currently learning English.

 <!--